 Australia is one of the biggest markets where more and more established and aspiring professionals are taking their game for the winter.
 The Australian Baseball League (ABL) is rapidly becoming a top desired winter destination for affiliated and top indy pro players while there are six state leagues offering opportunity for the recently released professional or the college graduate.

-The ABL is the national professional league featuring six Australian teams and as of 2018-19 will be expanding by two more teams with a franchise awarded to both New Zealand and Korea.
+The ABL is the national professional league featuring six Australian teams and as of the 2018-19 season, expanded by two more teams with a franchise awarded to both New Zealand and Korea.
 The ABL season starts a month later than the state leagues (in November) with the championship series ending early February, about 5-6 weeks earlier than the state leagues wrap up.

 Making the Jump to the ABL from State Leagues